observesport/lince-plus/docs/README.md

 - Check online documentation and our wiki
 - For any usage or request please send an email to alberto.soto@gmail.com

+### Supported languages

+Our software it's build on a multilanguage base.
+Status for it:
+- Spanish: 100%
+- English: 80%.
+Next release will publish 100%.
+- Deutsch & Catalan will be available soon

 ### System requirements